arawee/CM3131/README.md

 |        Display Snoke on graph       |       Fail      |
 |               Tutorial              |     On Hold     |

-<sup>1) Added on-hover + transform to relevant elements (also smooth scroll on menu orientation)
+<sup>1) Added on-hover + transform to relevant elements (also smooth scroll on menu orientation)<br>
-2) Redesigned main screen –> simplified and enlarged elements, added functionality
+2) Redesigned main screen –> simplified and enlarged elements, added functionality<br>
-3) Changed the architecture to a "finite feed" with anchors
+3) Changed the architecture to a "finite feed" with anchors<br>
 4) Is now choosing different tip for stopping smoking and illustration in modals (popup windows).</sup>

 ----------